 The MiRider One's power controls are simple to use, and all within easy reach of your thumb.
 When it's time to pack the bike away, the frame folds neatly in half, the seat post retracts, and the handlebar stem folds down.
 The pedals also fold in, and the whole neat package can be tucked inside a weatherproof case.
 It doesn't have the range for a long touring holiday, but if you're looking for a folding e-bike for everyday riding, the MiRider One is the best around.

 Read our full MiRider One review

 The Mycle Compact Folding Electric Bike is a fun, lively little number that's well worth investigating if you're looking for a machine for short trips.
 There's a choice of two battery sizes, which will provide a range of either 20km or 30km.
 That's pretty short for an e-bike, but most journeys made by bike are well under that distance, so it needn't necessarily put you off.

 If range isn't a worry, this is a lightweight and convenient e-bike that's easy to fold up and stash away at home, on public transport, or at the office.
 Power delivery isn't exceptionally smooth, but it effectively irons out your route and will allow you to reach your desk without breaking a sweat (provided the absence of suspension isn;t an issue).

-The Mycle Compact is also one of the most affordable folding e-bikes around, starting at a mere £899 (about $1,200 / AU$1,700).
-That's cheaper than most fixed-frame electric bikes, let alone ones with the added engineering complexities of a folding mechanism.
+The Mycle Compact is also one of the most affordable folding e-bikes around.
+It's cheaper than most fixed-frame electric bikes, let alone ones with the added engineering complexities of a folding mechanism.

 Read our full Mycle Compact Folding Electric Bike review